 This is a hands-on course.
 The goal is to introduce students to the richness and complexity of the Linux environment.
-Students install Linux on computers in the laboratory; learn how to network the computers; work with system utilities; learn how the PHP language can be used to connect web pages to information stored in a database.
-Prerequisites: CT-152 and GPA of 3.0 or higher.
+You will install Linux on computers in the lab; learn how to network the computers; work with system utilities; learn how the PHP language can be used to connect web pages to information stored in a database.
+Eligibility requirements: CT-152 and freshman or sophomore status with a GPA of 3.0 or above.